 Our Example: Before launching Independent Travel Cats we played around with the free Weebly and WordPress websites for about a week.
-I found Weebly easier to use to design a website (I really like the drag-and-drop features), but I ultimately decided to go with WordPress as a platform as it has increased functionality in customizing the website, and seemed like a better long term investment.
+Whilst we found Weebly easier to use to design a website (I really like the drag-and-drop features), we ultimately decided to go with WordPress as a platform as it has increased functionality in customizing the website, and seemed like a better long term investment.

-WordPress has a bit steeper of a learning curve, but I hope that it will be worth it down the road once I become more familiar with WordPress.
+WordPress has a bit steeper of a learning curve, but over time you will become familiar with it.
 We also decided to go for the WordPress.org option (not WordPress.com) and have it hosted by an outside web hosting company.
 So that led us to looking into web hosting services (see below).

 The most tricky part for us was when we started this site was deciding on a web hosting service.
 A web hosting service is a type of Internet hosting service that allows you to make your website accessible online and provides space for your website on their servers.

 Some things to consider when choosing a web hosting service: